-The funding allowed is determined by national legislation13 and State Aid rules and as set out in the EU-approved Research, Development and Innovation Scheme, 2014-202014.
-Eligible costs must be focussed on INDUSTRIAL RESEARCH15 and as set out in the Research, Development and Innovation Scheme 2014-2020, with Sections 1 to 11, 15 and 17 being the relevant sections for the DTIF.
+The funding allowed is determined by national legislation 17 and State Aid rules and as set out in the EU-approved Research, Development and Innovation Scheme, 2014-2020 extended to 2023.
+Eligible costs must be focussed on INDUSTRIAL RESEARCH and/or EXPERIMENTAL DEVELOPMENT and as set out in the extended scheme, with Sections 1 to 11, 15 and 17 being the relevant sections for the DTIF.